 - a fear of dying

-If these symptoms are very intense, they could trigger a panic attack.
-(See anxiety and panic attacks for more information.)
+If your symptoms are very intense, they could trigger a panic attack.
+See our pages on anxiety and panic attacks for more information.

-Experiencing this type of acute fear is extremely unpleasant and can be very frightening.
-It may make you feel stressed, out of control and overwhelmed.
-It may also lead to feelings of embarrassment, anxiety or depression.
+This type of acute fear can feel extremely unpleasant and very frightening.
+It may lead to feelings of: